Sgt. James Philip Bashleben

 Bob Stewart looked at Jim and asked him if they should offer the officer a smoke.
-Jim said to Bob that, "If he wants a cigarette, let him get his own."
-At that moment, the officer took out a cigarette and said to them, in perfect English, that he knew how they felt.
-The officer then told them that he had a wife and son in the United States, and that he had returned to Japan because his mother was dying.
-After she had died, he tried to leave the country but could not.
-The officer preceded to tell them that he had traveled all over the United States and saw the might of American industry.
-He stated that he knew it was just a matter of time before the Americans would begin to win the war.
+Jim said to Bob that, "If he wants a cigarette, let the son-of-bitch smoke his own."
+At that moment, the officer took out a cigarette and said to them, "If I were you, I'd be pissed off too."
+The officer told them that he had a wife and son in the United States, and that he had returned to Japan because his grand-mother was dying.
+After she had died, he tried to leave the country but couldn't.
+The officer preceded to tell them that he had traveled all over the United States and saw the might of American industry, and that he knew it was just a matter of time before the Americans would begin to win the war.
 The Japanese officer said that his only regret was that he feared he would not be alive to see the end of the war.

-When the officer got up to leave, he looked at Bob and Jim and pulled out a pack of American cigarettes and threw the cigarettes to them and said, "Smoke something good."
+When the officer got up to leave, he looked at Bob and Jim, pulled out a pack of American cigarettes, and threw the cigarettes to them and said, "Smoke something good."
 He got back into the jeep and drove off.

 Jim was next sent to Batangas to rebuild another bridge.
 Again, the Filipino people did all they could to see that the Americans got the food and care they needed.
 Somehow the Filipinos convinced the Japanese to allow them to attend a meal to celebrate the completion of the new bridge.